Handle with Care (Help with Bison)

 There are many layers of humane handling protocol used in the modern bison industry, and humane bison handling can be achieved by everyone, regardless of the size and scale of their operation or funding.
 There are also several methods to achieve and maintain levels of protocol proficiency for profit.

 Farm, ranch and other animal operations make use of ‘protocol’ in all aspects of their daily functions.
 For example, the protocol when you go through a gate is to close it behind you.
-The protocol when the tractor is low on fuel is to re-fuel it.
-The protocol when the animals are low on feed is to feed them, or move them.
-The concept of protocol is all around us and though undocumented or formalized, when protocol is not followed documentation and stern formalization may occur.
+The protocol when the tractor is low on fuel is to refuel it.
+The protocol when the animals are low on feed is to feed them or move them.
+The concept of a protocol is all around us and though undocumented or formalized when a protocol is not followed documentation and stern formalization may occur.

 “The use of numerical scoring for ranch operations is very important because it helps maintain high standards.
 Measuring handling will help keep standards high,” says Dr. Temple Grandin, professor at Colorado State University and designer of livestock handling facilities currently used throughout the United States, Canada, Europe, Mexico, Australia, New Zealand, and other countries.